vythanhnguyen/Visualizing-National-High-School-Examination/README.md

 The project is based on the results of the National High School Exam scores of over 3.8 million candidates from 2020 to 2023.
-# Visualizing the result of National High School Examination Score
+# Visualizing the Score of the Vietnamese National High School Graduation Examination
 ## Object
 The objective is to survey, compare, evaluate, and visually represent the examination results of candidates.
+## Introduction
+The exam results objectively reflect the academic achievements of candidates and the quality of teaching methods in different cties.
+Moreover, these results serve as a crucial criterion for university admissions evaluations.
+Therefore, analyzing and carefully considering the exam results provide us with a fundamental understanding of the effectiveness of teaching and learning methods, as well as guiding candidates towards suitable career plan for their future.

 ## Process
 1. Pre-processing
 2. Descriptive Statistics